RickCogley/lume-deno-deploy-auth-test/src/index.md

 ---

 # Auth Test Home Page
-The content on the home page is not protected.
+The content on this home page is not protected.
 Access [this link](/protected) for protected content.